Multiple sclerosis (MS) is a chronic inflammatory disease of the central nervous system.

 - urinary urgency

-These symptoms could be due to any number of conditions, so your doctor may request an MRI before making a diagnosis.
+These symptoms could be due to any number of conditions, so your doctor may request an MRI to help them make the correct diagnosis.
 Even early on, this test may reveal active inflammation or lesions.

 It’s important to remember that MS symptoms are often unpredictable.
 No two people will experience MS symptoms in the same way.